-- 1. Ensure pull alarm has been activated. - 2.
-If immediately accessible, put on your safety vest. - 3.
-Ensure nearby floor wardens proceed through their areas advising occupants to evacuate the building. - 4.
-Urge people to stay calm and evacuate in a quick and orderly manner.
-WALK, DO NOT RUN. - 5.
-If it is safe to do so, close (do not lock) doors and windows on your way out.
+- 1. Ensure pull alarm has been activated.

+- 2. If immediately accessible, put on your safety vest.

+- 3. Ensure nearby floor wardens proceed through their areas advising occupants to evacuate the building.

+- 4. Urge people to stay calm and evacuate in a quick and orderly manner.
+WALK, DO NOT RUN.

+- 5. If it is safe to do so, close (do not lock) doors and windows on your way out.
 This will help to prevent oxygen from feeding the fire, provide containment, and slow the advancement of the fire.

-Note 1: Appendix 6: Elevator Upgrade
+- Note 1: Appendix 6: Elevator Upgrade

-Project, provides information on the elevator upgrades occurring across campus in efforts to meet the requirements of the Safety Code for Elevators and Escalators.
-In an emergency, elevators are not to be considered the primary mechanism for egress.
+Project, provides information on the

+elevator upgrades occurring across campus

+in efforts to meet the requirements of the

+Safety Code for Elevators and Escalators.
+In

+an emergency, elevators are not to be

+considered the primary mechanism for

+egress.

 - 6. Use the stairway to evacuate; DO NOT use the elevator(s).
-See Note 1. - 7.
-If possible, assist occupants that are unable to evacuate using the stairs by moving individuals to an area of refuge or a safe location.
+See Note 1.

+- 7. If possible, assist occupants that are unable to evacuate using the stairs by moving individuals to a safe location.
 Individuals requiring assistance are required to have a personal evacuation plan.
 Refer to Appendix 4: Persons Requiring Assistance and Appendix 5: Personal Evacuation Plan.
-Alternatively, individuals having difficulty can be directed to an area of refuge or a safe location inside the building: 3rd floor landing on main stairwell (Across for Rm 344) / 2nd floor landing on main stairwell (Across from Rm 240).
-Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department. - Upon exiting the building, direct evacuated occupants to proceed to the Predesignated Meeting Area.
-The building's Predesignated Meeting Areas is: Main Mall across the street from the main entrance to the H.R.
-MacMillan building / South Corner exit / West corner exit (Loading bay area) - 9.
-Ensure 911 is called: - a) State your name - b) Provide the address and the nearest intersection.
-The address of your building is: 2357 Main Mall - c) Provide the following information about the fire: - WHERE: Floor number, room number - WHEN: Approximate time fire started - WHAT: What caused the fire, is it spreading, are people injured or requiring urgent assistance - OTHER INFORMATION: Hazardous materials, potential access issues etc. - Proceed to pre-determined meeting location for Building Emergency Directors and Building Floor Wardens (e.g. at an open area that is a safe distance away from the building).
-The pre-determined meeting location for Building Emergency Directors and Building Floor Wardens is: Main Entrance (Outside the courtyard area) - 11.
-Ensure pertinent information reported from the Building Floor Wardens is relayed to the Fire Department. - 12.
+Alternatively, individuals having difficulty are advised to shelter in place.
+Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department.

+Upon exiting the building, direct evacuated occupants to proceed to the Predesignated Meeting Area.
+The building's Predesignated Meeting Area is: Lawn on west side of Buchanan A (1866 Main Mall)

+- 8. Ensure 911 is called: - a) State your name - b) Provide the address and the nearest intersection.
+The address of your building is: 6333 Memorial Road, intersection of Memorial Road and Main Mall - c) Provide the following information about the fire: - WHERE: Floor number, room number - WHEN: Approximate time fire started - WHAT: What caused the fire, is it spreading, are people injured or requiring urgent assistance - OTHER INFORMATION: Hazardous materials, potential access issues etc. - 9.
+Proceed to pre-determined meeting location for Building Emergency Directors and Building Floor Wardens (e.g. at an open area that is a safe distance away from the building).
+The pre-determined meeting location for Building Emergency Directors and Building Floor Wardens is: W. Robert Wyman Plaza, Memorial Road and Main Mall. - 10.
+Ensure pertinent information reported from the Building Floor Wardens is relayed to the Fire Department. - 11.
 Stay on scene until the Fire Department arrives.
 Once evacuated, DO NOT ALLOW ANYONE TO RE-ENTER THE BUILDING until the Fire Department gives permission to do so.